 If you plan to stay in the main tourist neighborhoods (Centro Historico, Polanco, Roma, Condesa) then there is no reason that you need to hide your valuables.

-If you head to busier neighborhoods, just keep the tips in mind that I mention about pickpocketing and you’ll be fine.
+If you head to busier neighborhoods or onto public transportation, just keep the tips in mind that I mention about pickpocketing and you’ll be fine.

 Tips to Help You Enjoy Your Trip and Stay Out of Trouble

 These tips are mostly obvious, but I want to reiterate them for anyone who wants to ensure they have a safe and enjoyable trip to Mexico City.

 - Stay away from drugs of any kind

 - Be aware of your belongings, particularly in busy places like the metro, the Zocalo, and the buses.

 - Learn at least a little bit of Spanish (this will just help you in general, but especially if there is a problem of some kind)